-As a respiratory care practitioner, breathing easy will become your expertise.
+As a respiratory care practitioner, breathing easily will become your expertise.
 Passionate practitioners care for a variety of patients, including newborn infants in respiratory distress, children with asthma or pneumonia, adult victims of trauma, and older patients with emphysema or cardiac failure.

-The San Jacinto Respiratory Care program:
+The San Jacinto College Respiratory Care program:

-- Offers a comprehensive curriculum for the preparation of respiratory care practitioners in the field of respiratory therapy, and is accredited by the Commission on Accreditation for Respiratory Care.
+- Offers a comprehensive curriculum for the preparation of respiratory care practitioners in the field of respiratory therapy, and is accredited by the Commission on Accreditation for Respiratory Care;

-- Allows graduates to gain hands-on experience as respiratory care practitioners by administering therapeutic gases, medications, chest therapy, pulmonary function testing, arterial blood gas analysis, hemodynamic monitoring and mechanical ventilation to patients in hospitals in the greater Houston area, including the Texas Medical Center.
+- Allows graduates to gain hands-on experience as respiratory care practitioners by administering therapeutic gases, medications, chest therapy, pulmonary function testing, arterial blood gas analysis, hemodynamic monitoring, and mechanical ventilation to patients in hospitals in the greater Houston area, including the Texas Medical Center.

 Employment of respiratory therapists is expected to increase faster than the average for all occupations according to the Bureau of Labor Statistics, because of substantial growth of the middle-aged and elderly population.
 Respiratory Therapists are employed in:

-- Respiratory therapy clinics
+- Respiratory therapy clinics,

-- Nursing homes
+- Nursing homes,

-- Home health agencies
+- Home health agencies, and

-- Firms that supply respiratory equipment for home use
+- Firms that supply respiratory equipment for home use.

-Source: texaswages.com, Gulf Coast region, 2017.
+Source: texaswages.com, median salary Gulf Coast region, 2019

 Application packet and other important information: www.sanjac.edu/career/respiratory-care

 The application period for Fall 2021 will open January 4th, 2021 and runs through June 7th, 2021 at 5pm.